griffinjmbur/griffinjmbur.github.io/_posts/2024-05-08-division-tricks-blog.md

 \end{align*}
 $$

-Note that we only go up to \\(n-1\\) because in all bases, it is conventional to have a "ones place" where the "face value" of a number is its place value also).
+Note that we only go up to \\(n-1\\) because in all bases, it is conventional to have a "ones place" where the "face value" of a number is its place value also.

 For example, in base or *radix* \\(2\\) and \\(10\\) below, we have...